How to photograph food like a pro with just your phone

 4. A great photo is more than just the food

-Ever wonder why some food photos make you feel hungry — or cosy, or nostalgic?
+Ever wonder why some food photos make you feel hungry or cosy, or nostalgic?
 It’s not just about the dish.
 It’s about the story being told.

 Props, textures, colours, and background details all help build atmosphere.
-That spoon just dipped into the crumble, a crumpled napkin, or a sprinkle of herbs — these small touches make the image feel real, inviting, and full of flavour.
+That spoon just dipped into the crumble, a crumpled napkin, or a sprinkle of herbs.
+These small touches make the image feel real, inviting, and full of flavour.

-5. Don’t skip the edit
+5. Don’t skip the editing

-Editing doesn’t mean adding heavy filters — it’s about fine-tuning.
+Editing doesn’t mean adding heavy filters, it’s about fine-tuning.
 Brightness, contrast, colour balance, and a little sharpening can make your image pop without looking over-processed.
 There are easy-to-use apps like Snapseed and Lightroom Mobile that can transform your photo in under a minute.

 Before editing